jensimmons/cssremedy/README.md

 Start your project with a remedy for the technical debt of CSS.
 A gift to you from Mozilla Developer Outreach.

+_This project is just getting started.
+It's too early to distribute it as part of other frameworks!
+Feel free to read the files and take inspiration, but do know we have a ways to go before it's really "ready to use"._

 ## Contribute